AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 In order to make requests into Assurance API, you must create a JSON Web Token (JWT) within the Adobe Developer Console.
 For further information on use of JWT, you can view helpful docs and explanations here.

+## Granting Access
+Within the [Admin Console](https://adminconsole.adobe.com/), administrators will have to add new "Developers", and grant each access to "Adobe Experience Platform".
+With such access, those developers can create other "Projects" within your organization and add "Adobe Assurance API" to those projects.

 ## Creating A Project
 If you do not already have a project defined in your organization, go ahead and create one "Create new project".
 ![](guides/session_api/create_project.png)